bostonadam525/NLP-with-Deep-Learning-Projects-and-Experiments/Transformers_for_NLP/Notebooks/README.md

 3. Custom Trained DistilBERT model "food not food classifier"
   * Project from Mr. Daniel Bourke's ZTM course.
   * Full end to end project fine tuning a model from hugging face on custom dataset along with deployment to HF hub and Gradio demo app.

+# Pipelines
+* There is a separate folder within the **Notebooks** folder that runs through various pipelines using transformer models on hugging face for various tasks.